RoadieHQ/marketing-site/content/backstage/plugins/jira.md

 coverImage: '../../assets/jira-plugin.png'
 coverImageAlt: 'A preview of Jira plugin including tasks summary, project information and Activity Stream.'

-# Instructions for someone who wants to use this plugin.
-# languages used here must be listed in the .babelrc
 gettingStarted:
   # What will this step accomplish?
   - intro: Install the plugin into Backstage.